railflow/railflow-mstest-examples/README.md

 Apply custom attributes to test methods/classes to mark them with TestRail metadata.
 See [railflow-mstest](https://github.com/railflow/railflow-mstest#railflowmstesttestrailreporter)  for more info.

-Here is an example showcasing markers propagation logic:
+Here is an example test:

 ```c#
 [RailflowTestClass(Title = "class-title", CaseFields = new[] { "class-field-1=value1", "class-field-2=value2" })]